Hyperbolic energy and Maskit gluings: Static KIDs

 from which we find

 For the function $f(r) =r^2- \frac{2 \mc}{r^{n-2}}$ we have that

 If $\mc= 0$ the spatial parts of the TK and the HM metrics coincide, and this case has already been solved in Section~\ref{ss24XI21.1}.

-In the case $\mc\neq0$ we see from \eqref{HMbeforesplit} that $\hat \gamma(\ntheta)$ has to be a constant.
-This constant is irrelevant as it can be absorbed by a redefinition of $\beta(r)$, which is why we set it to zero in the following.
+In the case $\mc\neq0$ and $n\ne 2$ we see from \eqref{HMbeforesplit} that $\hat \gamma(\ntheta)$ has to be a constant.
+This constant is irrelevant as it can be absorbed into a redefinition of $\beta(r)$, which is why we set it to zero in the following.
 Equation \eqref{ArrmAttHM} then reduces to

 Hence, we have that $\beta(r) = r {\tilde c}_1 +{\tilde c}_2 $ which yields

 Plugging this into the equation \eqref{eqrr}, $A_{rr} = 0$, together with the explicit form of $f(r)$ we obtain